im-knots/welcome/README.md

 Remember: the best way to understand our work is to dive in and start contributing.
 We believe in learning by doing, and we're here to support you along the way.

 ---

-*"Access to computers—and anything that might teach you something about how the world works—should be unlimited and total." - The Hacker Ethic*

 **Welcome to the collective.
 Let's build something amazing together.**